Build Stronger Teams Through Generational Diversity Training

 What is multigenerational diversity training?

-Multigenerational diversity training is designed to help teams address challenges and enhance collaboration among employees of different generations, including Traditionalists, Baby Boomers, Gen X, Millennials, and Gen Z.
+Multigenerational diversity training is designed to help teams be aware of generational influences, understand the value of difference in ages within teams, address challenges in communication and work style, and enhance collaboration among employees of the five generations in the workplace including Traditionalists, Baby Boomers, Gen X, Millennials, and Gen Z.

 Is your training customizable?